Non-Gaussian Expansion of Minkowski Tensors in Redshift Space: Numerical Reconstruction of Cumulants and Minkowski Tensors

 In Figure \ref{fig:1b} we present measurements of the Minkowski tensor components $W^{0,2}_{1}|_{1}{}^{1}$, $ W^{0,2}_{1}|_{3}{}^{3}$ (green, red points/error bars) extracted from the $z=1$ redshift space snapshot boxes.
 The $W^{0,2}_{1}|_{2}{}^{2}$ component is statistically indistinguishable from $W^{0,2}_{1}|_{1}{}^{1}$ and not plotted, and all off-diagonal elements are consistent with zero and also not plotted.
 Each panel corresponds to a different smoothing scale $R_\mathrm{G} = 15, 20, 25, 30 \, h^{-1} \, {\rm Mpc}$.
 The black dashed lines are the corresponding theoretical expectation values $\langle w_{1}{}^{1} + w_{2}{}^{2} \rangle/2$ and $\langle w_{3}{}^{3} \rangle$ from equations (\ref{eq:w1}) using the two- and three-point cumulants inferred from perturbation theory.
 The faint grey dotted lines are the Gaussian limits of the perturbation theory predictions $\langle w_{1}{}^{1} + w_{2}{}^{2} \rangle_\mathrm{G}/2$ and $\langle w_{3}{}^{3} \rangle_\mathrm{G}$, obtained by setting all three-point cumulants to zero.
 The agreement between perturbation theory and measurements (black dashed lines and green/red points) is good for scales $R_\mathrm{G} > 20 \, h^{-1} \, {\rm Mpc}$, but higher order contributions increasingly modify the shape of the curves on smaller scales (cf top left panel).
 For large negative thresholds, the ensemble average predicts that $\langle w_{i}{}^{i} \rangle$ is negative, despite these quantities being positive definite by definition.
-This indicates a failure of perturbation theory in this regime, to the order at which we are working.
+This indicates a failure of both perturbation theory and the Edgeworth expansion in this regime, to the order at which we are working.
+The small scale breakdown of perturbation theory is clearly presented in the lower panels of Figure \ref{fig:0}, where the theoretical predictions depart from the measured values of the cumulants for $R_{G} < 20 \, h^{-1} \, {\rm Mpc}$.
+This is particularly apparent for the bispectrum components $x^{3}$, $x x_{3}^{2}$ and $x q_{\perp}^{2}$ (cf. bottom right panel).
+Independently, the breakdown of the Edgeworth expansion is a known phenomenon \citep{Sellentin:2017aii}, and can lead to spurious negative probability density functions and summary statistics, as we see in the top panels of Figure \ref{fig:1b}.
+The breakdown of the Edgeworth expansion can be studied using fields for which non-perturbatively non-Gaussian analytic results are known \citep{Bernardeau:2024ysi,Bernardo:2025srg}.